 The main Law Faculty scholarships include:

-1. Excellence in Law Postgraduate Scholarships: The Faculty of Law has raised donor funding to be able to offer scholarships to black South African postgraduate students.
+1. Excellence in Law Postgraduate Scholarships: The Faculty of Law has raised donor funding to be able to offer scholarships to postgraduate students.
+Eligibility is not limited to South Africans.
 Several scholarships are available annually, at LLM, MPhil and PhD level.
 These are awarded based primarily on academic merit, although financial need may also be a consideration.

 Closing date: 31 January | Value: R60 000 for LLM or MPhil students and R90 000 for PhD students